Sinus Debridement After Surgery NYC | Norelle Health

 About the Procedure

-After endoscopic sinus surgery, the lining of the nose and sinuses heals over several weeks.
-During this time, crusts, dried mucus, small blood clots, and debris naturally form in the surgical areas.
-Postoperative sinus debridement is a gentle, in-office procedure in which the surgeon uses an endoscope to look inside the nose and remove this material so that the sinuses can heal in an open, well-ventilated position.
+After endoscopic sinus surgery, the lining of the nose and sinuses heals over several weeks, and crusts, dried mucus, small clots, and debris naturally form in the surgical areas.
+Postoperative debridement removes selected crust, clot, mucus, scar, or obstructive material while the sinuses heal, so the newly opened drainage pathways stay clear.

 At Norelle Health, debridement visits are tailored to how each person is healing.
-Some people need only a visit or two, while others, particularly after more extensive surgery or with polyps, benefit from a few visits over the first weeks.
+Some people need only a visit or two, while others — particularly after more extensive surgery or surgery for nasal polyps — benefit from a few visits over the first weeks.

 02